CeasarSS/Cyber-Security-Portfolio/README.md

 # Cyber-Security-Portfolio
-This repository contains cyber security projects for
+This repository contains cyber security projects based on the Google Cyber Security Professional Certificate

 * Drafting a professional security statement
 * Conducting a security audit